-This how-to will help you with your initial setup on Ubuntu 15.04 so that you can successfully secure your server while giving you the peace of mind knowing your server is protected.
+This how-to will help you with your initial setup on CentOS 7 so that you can successfully secure your server while giving you the peace of mind knowing your server is protected.
+With the addition of systemd CentOS 7 is very different than its older predecessors.
 With any server, the primary goal should always be security.
 Many users are victims of malicious infiltrations on their servers due to the lack of security boundaries established from the beginning.
 Let us begin on the right path by laying our foundation with security.

 What Do You Need?

-You need a Ubuntu 15.04 server that is configured with a static IP address.
-If you do not have a server already, you can visit our industry-leading Cloud Hosting page and spin a new server up in under 30 seconds.
+You need a CentOS 7 server that is configured with a static IP address.
+If you do not have a server already, consider a top-quality server from Atlantic.net and be up in under 30 seconds.

-To get started, login to your Ubuntu 15.04 server via SSH or the VNC Console located here.
-Atlantic.Net Cloud servers are setup as minimal installations to avoid having unnecessary packages from being installed and never used.
+To get started, log in to your CentOS 7 server via SSH or the VNC Console located here.
+Atlantic.Net Cloud servers are setup as minimal installations in order to avoid having unnecessary packages from being installed and never used.
 If some software packages that you’re used to using aren’t installed by default, feel free to install them as needed.

 Let’s make sure that your server is fully up-to-date.

 By default, your Atlantic.Net servers are automatically set with secure passwords.
-However, we still recommend updating your password after creating your server and every 60-90 days after that to ensure it remains secure.
+However, we still recommend updating your password after creating your server and every 60-90 days thereafter in order to ensure it remains secure.
 A minimum of 8 characters, including lowercase, uppercase and numbers are recommended to increase the level of security.

 Create a new user with sudo privileges

 After successfully updating your password, it’s recommended that you create a new user with sudo/root permissions.
-Since the common admin user for many Linux Operating Systems like Ubuntu 15.04 is “root”, we’re going to make a new admin user that will be used for day-to-day administration tasks.
+Since the common admin user for many Linux Operating Systems like CentOS 7 is “root”, we’re going to make a new admin user that will be used for day-to-day administration tasks.
 Creating a new user with root permissions will increase the security in the way your server is accessed.
-Individuals looking to target your system are going to target the root user because it’s known the be the default admin account.
-By creating a new user with sudo/root permissions, and disabling the root user, you are increasing security by using a user that isn’t already publicly known.
+Unwanted users target the root user because they know its the default admin user but when you create a new user with sudo/root permissions and then disable the default root user, they will never know what user to login with.

-Type the following command to create your new user replacing “user1” with your username and confirm.
+Type the following command to create your new user replacing “user1” with your own username and confirm.

 Once you have created a new user and created the password for that user, it is time to add the user to the sudo wheel group.
-In Ubuntu 15.04 once you add them to the sudo wheel group they are automatically assigned sudo/root permissions.
+In CentOS 7 once you add them to the sudo wheel group they are automatically assigned sudo/root permissions.
 Run the following command to add the user to the sudo wheel group.

 su - user1